telerik/xaml-docs/controls/radtreeview/how-to/bind-wcf-service-load-on-demand.md

 position: 15
 ---

-# Bind RadTreeView to Hierarchical Data from WCF Service and Use Load on Demand
+# {{ site.framework_name }} RadTreeView Bind RadTreeView to Hierarchical Data from WCF Service and Use Load on Demand

 The purpose of this tutorial is to show you how to populate __RadTreeView__ with hierarchical data loaded from WCF service.